Brighton's proudly queer, 'Community Asset' is as flamboyant as ever

 The seating area outside is simple enough and there isn’t much of it, but on nice days this is probably where you’d opt to sit, as it’s located on a quiet backstreet with glimpses of Brighton Pavilion across the road.

 As you enter the pub you have options left and right, both kitted out with plush bench seating, small round tables and stools.
-Perhaps due to it’s location and lack of natural light, this pub has always felt a little bit dusky and dingy to me inside, but now the right hand bar feels classy and fresh, nicely warmed by the glow of art deco lamps.
-The left bar and the space at the back still offers that more tucked away in a discreet corner option.
+Perhaps due to it’s location and lack of natural light, this pub has always felt a little bit dingy to me inside.
+Following a post-COVID refresh though, the right hand bar feels more uplifting, classy and fresh, nicely warmed by the glow of art deco lamps.
+The left bar and the space towards the back still offers that duskier, cosy, discreet corner option.

-The bar offers a range of Laines’ craft keg beers such as Source and Mangolicious, plus an alternative craft tap, serving Brixton Lager, and then some other mass produced lagers, plus Guinness, there are also a couple of cask pumps but only one serving on my visit.
+The bar offers a range of Laines’ craft keg beers such as Source and Mangolicious, plus an alternative craft tap, serving Brixton Lager.
+You can also get some other mass produced lagers and Guinness.
+There are a couple of cask pumps but nothing of note was serving on my visit.

-The Menu suggests various pizzas from Pizzafaced are now available.
+The Website suggests various pizzas from Pizzafaced are available but I’ve personally never eaten here.

-I had a nice chat with a Supervisor, who I remembered from a music event is a queer, Black spoken-word artist and activist who identifies as they/them.
-It’s very good to see that under Laine, the pub is staffed by members of the community that the pub has historically served.
+I had a nice chat with the Supervisor last visit who I recognised from a music event.
+They are a queer, Black spoken-word artist and activist who identify as they/them.
+It’s very encouraging to see that under Laine, the Actors is still staffed by members of the community which the pub has historically served.